iclr-blogposts/2026/_posts/2026-04-27-genai-archaeology.md

 The knowledge revealed in these studies has not been lost to time.
 These models are not sitting at the bottom of the Mediterranean Sea, nor are they resting under the fields of Xi'an.
-They are publicly distributed through the HuggingFace Models Hub or accessible through APIs, but they harbour deep secrets about how they were trained.
+They are publicly distributed through the HuggingFace Models Hub or accessible through paid APIs, but they harbour deep secrets about how they were trained.
 In the absence of this knowledge, researchers spend their time trying to decipher what has been secreted away inside startups and corporations.
-This secretive behaviour is often justified with the claim that organizations need to maintain their competitive edge, but more openness could free up our time to focus on innovation instead of reproducing secrets.
+This secretive behaviour is often justified with the claim that organizations need to maintain their competitive edge, but it has recently been argued that these practices are more similar to the <a href="https://x.com/JitendraMalikCV/status/1995705427070537870">Prisoner's Dilemma</a>.
+Increased openness from resource-rich organizations would allow everyone to focus on scientific innovation, but, if the status quo is maintained, we need to hope that more open organizations, such as EleutherAI, AllenAI, and DeepSeek, will continue to help push science forward with a <a href="https://epoch.ai/data-insights/consumer-gpu-model-gap">6--9 month delay</a>.